igoldshm/ADMET-Toxicity-Predictor/README.md

 ## What This Is

 This project predicts **Absorption, Distribution, Metabolism, Excretion, and Toxicity (ADMET)** properties of drug candidate molecules.
-It is built on the **Tox21 dataset** — the industry-standard benchmark used by the FDA and NIH for computational toxicology — and implements an **AttentiveFP Graph Neural Network** via DeepChem.
+It is built on the **Tox21 dataset**, the industry-standard benchmark used by the FDA and NIH for computational toxicology, and implements an **AttentiveFP Graph Neural Network** via DeepChem.

 But the model is half the story.

 The distinguishing feature of this project is a **two-layer validation framework** that doesn't treat the model as a black box oracle.
 Layer 1 is standard ML evaluation.
-Layer 2 applies medicinal chemistry knowledge to audit the model's predictions — flagging cases where the model's statistical confidence conflicts with known chemical toxicophores.
+Layer 2 applies medicinal chemistry knowledge to audit the model's predictions, flagging cases where the model's statistical confidence conflicts with known chemical toxicophores.

-**This project exists to demonstrate that the most dangerous prediction an AIDD model can make is a false negative on toxicity** — and that catching those requires domain knowledge, not just a better AUC score.
+**This project exists to demonstrate that the most dangerous prediction an AIDD model can make is a false negative on toxicity**, and that catching those requires domain knowledge, not just a better AUC score.

 ---